-Organizational structures differ in terms of departmentalization.
+Organizational structures differ in terms of departmentalization, which is broadly categorized as either functional or divisional.

 Organizations using functional structures group jobs based on similarity in functions.
 Such structures may have departments such as marketing, manufacturing, finance, accounting, human resources, and information technology.
 In these structures, each person serves a specialized role and handles large volumes of transactions.
-For example, a marketing employee working in a functional structure may serve as an event planner, planning promotional events for all the products of the company.
+For example, in a functional structure, an employee in the marketing department may serve as an event planner, planning promotional events for all the products of the company.

 In organizations using divisional structures, departments represent the unique products, services, customers, or geographic locations the company is serving.
-In other words, each unique product or service the company is producing will have its own department.
-Within each department, functions such as marketing, manufacturing, and other roles are replicated.
+Thus each unique product or service the company is producing will have its own department.
+Within each department, functions such as marketing, manufacturing, and other http://commons.wikimedia.org/ wiki/Image:Ikea\almhult.jpg roles are replicated.
 In these structures, employees act like generalists as opposed to specialists.
-Instead of performing specialized tasks, employees will be in charge of performing many http://commons.wikimedia.org/ wiki/Image:Ikea\almhult.jpg.
+Instead of performing specialized tasks, employees will be in charge of performing many different tasks in the service of the product.
+For example, a marketing employee in a company with a divisional structure may be in charge of planning promotions, coordinating relations with advertising agencies, and planning and conducting marketing research, all for the particular product line handled by his or her division.